Spwahle/Narcan-Now-Frontend/README.md

  * **webpack** : Is a module bundler thats purpose is to bundle Javascript files for usage in a browser. https://www.npmjs.com/package/webpack.

+###Upcoming Features

+We have such high hopes for this app's future!
+We've talk exstensively about what we'd like to do going forward and here are some of the features we'd like to implement.

+* Text notification
+* Crowdsourced option to add narcan supply spots
+* Notify 911 immediately
+* Step by Step Guide on how to administer narcan

 ### Meet the Team: